timhugh/bujo.nvim/README.md

 - access and edit your notes from any neovim instance
 - define templates for new notes using [leafo/etlua](https://github.com/leafo/etlua)
 - provides a [telescope](https://github.com/nvim-telescope/telescope.nvim) extension to easily find notes and insert links

-Coming soon:

 - executable codeblocks using [michaelb/sniprun](https://github.com/michaelb/sniprun)
-	- the default visual selection behavior of sniprun works, but automatically code-fencing blocks and displaying multiline output does not

 ## Installation